CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 ## What’s New in Cumulus Linux 5.16.6

-Cumulus Linux 5.16.6 provides {{<link title="Cumulus Linux 5.16 Release Notes" text="bug fixes">}} and a new hardware management package that includes thermal algorithm updates to address capacitor failures caused by high temperatures.
+Cumulus Linux 5.16.6 provides {{<link title="Cumulus Linux 5.16 Release Notes" text="bug fixes">}} and includes a new hardware management package with thermal algorithm updates to increase cooling fan speed.

 ## What’s New in Cumulus Linux 5.16.5